Painkillers, Narcotic Abuse, and Addiction

 - Enlarged pupils

 - Loss of appetite

 The symptoms of opioid drug withdrawal aren't medically dangerous.
 But they can be agonizing and intolerable, contributing to continued drug abuse.
 In general, how severe opioid drug withdrawal symptoms are, and how long they last, depends on how long the person has been abusing opioids and how much they have been taking.

-Medicines like methadone or Suboxone can be used to prevent withdrawal symptoms after a person stops using, a process called detoxification ("detox").
+Medicines like methadone or buprenorphine can be used to prevent withdrawal symptoms after a person stops using, a process called detoxification ("detox").
 After drug withdrawal is complete, the person is no longer physically dependent on the drug.
 But psychological dependence can continue.
-Most people with drug addiction eventually relapse in response to stress or other powerful triggers.
+Some people with drug addiction may relapse in response to stress or other powerful triggers.